reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 ## Descriptions
 - An EQ based on Dolby Atmos RC4 from @guitardedhero.
-- Bloobs known modded from ZTE A2019 Pro for 64 bit and Lenovo TB-7305I for 32 bit.
+- Blobs known modded from ZTE A2019 Pro for 64 bit and Lenovo TB-7305I for 32 bit.
 - Doesn't work with dynamic partitions

 ## Requirements